chinamike65/hugo-tuolesi/content/book6/book6en.md

 The second stage is to practice transcending the world.

 When I first started to study Buddhism, I cultivated for the perfection of the world.
-When the practice in the world is more perfect and satisfied, it is natural that you will not be interested in the worldly law.
-When you reach this realm, the time to cultivate beyond the world will come.
+When the practice in the world is more perfect and satisfied, it is natural that you will not be interested in worldly things.
+When you reach this state, the time to cultivate transcending the world will come.

 73